 Year 2/3 English Plans (Set A)

-Hamilton's Y2/3 English plans cover all of the statutory objectives of the National Curriculum for England for Year 2 and Lower Key Stage 2 objectives appropriate for Year 3.
-The Coverage Chart lays out where these are met across a two-year rolling programme (Set A & Set B).
+Hamilton's Y2/3 English plans cover all of the statutory objectives of the National Curriculum for England for Years 2 and 3.
+The Coverage Chart lays out how these are met in a two-year rolling programme (Set A & Set B).
 Medium and Long Term Plans summarise books used and grammar taught.
 Individual plans include an outcomes table.

 Starting with The Huge Bag of Worries, children explore the characters and worries.
 They orally re-tell Changes, looking at the structure and characters.
 Finally they look at Once Upon an Ordinary School Day.
 They plan and write their own amazing stories!